discreetlogcontracts/dlcspecs/Transactions.md

         OP_CHECKSIG

       - Note that The addition in the if case is elliptic curve point addition
-  - `ToRemoteOutput`'s script corresponds to `Remote CET ToRemote Address`
+  - `ToRemoteOutput`'s script corresponds to `Remote CET Final Address`

 ## Refund Transaction
 ### <a name="RefundKnownValues">Known Values</a>